WHAT IS THE SCHOOL BOARD?

 HOW IS THE AGENDA PREPARED?

 The superintendent and the president of the Board prepare the agenda for each Board meeting.
 This agenda becomes the order of business for the meeting.
-The agenda for each Board meeting is posted in the schools and the Administration Center for public information prior to the meeting.
+The agenda for each Board meeting is posted on the school website at https://go.boarddocs.com/in/munster/Board.nsf/Public and at the Administration Center for public information prior to the meeting.

 WHAT IS DONE AT A BOARD MEETING?